- Some FHA loan requirements have been revised for 2023.

 According to their announcement: “The updates include enhancements and revisions to existing guidance as well as various other technical edits.
 This newly added language augments and enhances existing policy.”

-In response to this announcement (and since we’re approaching the end of 2021), we thought it would be helpful to share some of the basic FHA loan requirements for 2022.
+In response to this announcement, we thought it would be helpful to share some of the basic FHA loan requirements for 2023.

 We took a deep dive into the official policy handbook to see what new requirements or guidelines are heading our way.
 Here’s the short version: From a borrower’s standpoint, there really isn’t anything new or earth-shattering in this handbook update.
 Most of the changes have to do with reporting, verification, and other topics relevant to lenders.